-Center Camp is returning to PDF.
-It’s just like at the big burn, but smaller… and completely different.
+Centaur Camp is returning to PDF.
+It’s just like at the big burn, but smaller… and vaguely equine-themed.

 - Keep it family friendly.
 Events should be open to all burners